-So, after-school programs can provide the social outlet that many kids are still craving.
+So, afterschool programs can provide the social outlet that many kids are still craving.
 These experiences are able to offer a deeper social focus because, while learning is still a top priority, they have the flexibility to dedicate more of the allotted time to socializing.

-4. Mental stimulation
+4. Provide mental stimulation

 The “summer slide” phenomenon describes the idea that when kids are out of school over the summer - and away from the classroom and associated learning - their proficiency in certain skill areas might take a dip.

 Well, now, even though kids are back in school, because of the uncertainty, inconsistency, and different learning experience altogether, there is a thought that they still might get hit with a slide in certain areas.
-(You can call it the Coronavirus slide, and that link contains a few tips to combat it.)

-So, after-school programs can both help keep kids sharp in these potential education “danger zones,” and can also keep young minds stimulated—that is, keeping brains hungry and creative by introducing new ideas and opportunities.
+So, afterschool programs can both help keep kids sharp in these potential education “danger zones,” and can also keep young minds stimulated—that is, keeping brains hungry and creative by introducing new ideas and opportunities.

 Kids need confidence, but they also need confidence where it counts.
 So, while they might ace their math tests, and earn amazing grades on their book reports, is that confidence being maximized and/or applied where it really is most useful?

 Meaning, when students end their school days, weeks, months, and years, is that confidence empowering them and encouraging them in any way shape or form as they move forward in their lives?
+(Why is encouragement important?)

-On the other hand, if kids, through an after-school program, are able to gain experience and build confidence in an area they actually want to pursue as a career, like coding or robotics, that confidence may have a greater impact.
+On the other hand, if kids, through an afterschool program, are able to gain experience and build confidence in an area they actually want to pursue as a career, like coding or robotics, that confidence may have a greater impact.

 For as beautiful as creativity can be, it can also be stifled quickly.